 The platform is built around portfolio templates that M1 Finance calls its “Pies.”
 This bit of wordplay is based on the visual setup of the platform, in which you build your portfolio around pie charts that show the allocation of your assets.

-You can research coins and build crypto Pies on M1 Finance, which doesn’t commissions for investing in cryptocurrencies.
-Apex Crypto is assessing a 1% or 100 basis points fee to all crypto transactions on purchases and sales, reflected in the execution price.
+You can research coins and build crypto Pies on M1 Finance, which doesn’t charge commissions for investing in cryptocurrencies.
+Bakkt, a crypto brokerage, assesses a 1% or 100 basis points fee on all crypto transactions on purchases and sales, reflected in the execution price.

 The result is an interface from the robo-advising world.
 Unlike a standard investment platform where you purchase individual shares of stocks, M1 Finance balances your investments around your entire portfolio.
 You don’t select 100 shares of XYZ Co.
 Rather, you set your portfolio to contain 5% of XYZ shares.
 However, it also has some of the choices of an investment platform.
 While you can choose to have your portfolio entirely managed by M1 Finance’s algorithms by building your own portfolio entirely out of the platform’s portfolio choices, you can also independently add stocks and ETFs to the mix.